-(2) This column represents the grant date fair value of restricted stock awards for fiscal year 2011 in accordance with FASB ASC Topic 718.
-The grant date fair value of the restricted stock awards granted to non-employee directors in fiscal year 2011 has been calculated by multiplying the number of shares granted by the closing price of our common stock as reported on the NASDAQ Global Select Market on the date of grant.

-(3) Messrs.
-Bass and Daniels were elected to the Board of Directors at the 2010 Annual Meeting of Shareholders in October 2010.
+- (1) This column represents the grant date fair value of restricted stock awards for fiscal 2015 in accordance with FASB ASC Topic 718.
+The grant date fair value of the restricted stock awards granted to non-employee directors in fiscal 2015 has been calculated by multiplying the number of shares granted by the closing price of our common stock as reported on the NASDAQ Global Select Market on the date of grant. - (2) Mr. Chamillard retired from the Board of Directors at the Annual Meeting of Shareholders in October 2014. - (3) Mr. Newman was elected to the Board of Directors in June 2015.